Opinion | Cutting off media access to the border isn’t management. It’s more like censorship.

 News organizations that for weeks have been requesting access to facilities, or permission to go on ride-alongs with border agents, have been refused or ignored.
 One photojournalist who has worked along the border for years, John Moore, wrote in The Post that the restrictions he has encountered are unprecedented in recent years.

-In a pandemic, there are legitimate concerns about safeguarding the health of migrants and visitors to the facilities that hold them; the government is also responsible for protecting the privacy of minors in its custody.
+During a pandemic, there are legitimate concerns about safeguarding the health of migrants and visitors to the facilities that hold them; the government is also responsible for protecting the privacy of minors in its custody.
 But neither concern is unmanageable, and neither should be used as a pretext for shutting down access.

 The administration insists it is facing a challenge at the border, not a crisis.
 Perhaps so.
 Officials might be embarrassed by images from facilities overwhelmed by migrants who were encouraged to make the trek north by President Biden’s own mixed messaging.
 Staffers might worry that Republicans will seize on those images and have a partisan field day.
 Yet by clamping down on independent efforts to describe and document the story, the administration gives rise to the suspicion that there is something to hide — that control is breaking down along the border and the authorities cannot cope.
 The longer it maintains the veil of secrecy, the more the administration itself deepens those suspicions.